 “Lord Jesus, I need You.
 Thank You for dying for my sins.
 I open the door of my life and receive You as my Savior and Lord.
 Thank You for forgiving my sins and giving me eternal life.
 Take control of the throne of my life.
 Make me the kind of person You want me to be.”

 If you’ll say this to Him and really mean it, then Jesus WILL come into your life—just as He promised.

 Is this the desire of your heart?

-I may want to ask Jesus into my life,
+Maybe, I am interested in potentially asking Jesus into my life,

 but I have a question I would like answered first.